 Taking each accessory out reveals the whole included items on the package.

 Out of the box, the package includes a power brick, a power cable, a V center stand, the neck of the stand, one DisplayPort cable, and two pieces of HDMI cable.
 The HDMI cables, however, appears to come from different brand.
 One has the UGREEN branding while the other seems to be the OEM default HDMI cable.

-On the other side of the packaging foam, the monitor is held in place by a carved shape that perfectly fits the monitor.
+On the other side of the packaging foam, the monitor is held in place by a curved shape that perfectly fits the monitor.